MaksimDzhangirov/backendBankExample/docs/part52-eng.md

 }
 ```

-And since our server supports oth gRPC and HTTP requests, I'm gonna
+And since our server supports both gRPC and HTTP requests, I'm gonna
 add a string field to the log to tell us about its protocol, which is
 gRPC in this case.